 Probably not often enough, resulting in your home being full of dust, allergens and air pollution.

 Visual Clutter is Expensive

 When you succumb to purchasing decorative items or collections that contribute to visual clutter, it can be expensive (Yes, I’m looking at your Ray Dunne collection.).
 When you start a collection or open the door to having a collection, it can be quite addicting.
 Unless we’re talking about a rock collection, it can also be expensive.

 Starting a collection can be a slippery slope.
 Where does it end?

 The first step to reducing visual clutter is to realize it’s there.
 Look around your home.
 How busy are your spaces?
 How many pillows are on the couch?
 How many little things are jammed onto the mantel and the shelves?
 How much is on your counter?
-Hanging on your walls?
+Do you have a lot on your walls?
 Are there many different colors or do you have a consistent pallet?

 Quiet Your Space

 If, suddenly, your items are feeling a bit suffocating, Myquellin Smith, aka The Nester, recommends trying to “Quiet Your Space” by removing all decorative items and small pieces of furniture from your room.
 Put these items in a temporary holding area — no purging yet.

 Yes, it will feel pretty barren at first, but after a day or two you’ll get used to it and you will get used to it, and maybe even like it.
 During this time, you’ll probably also miss some things.
 These are the ones that are key to bring back in, the ones that really matter.